vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_3/blending.md

 pipelineBuilder.enable_blending_additive();
 ```

-You should now see the rectangle we had as semi-transparent, letting the color below it show
+You should now see the rectangle we had as semi-transparent, letting the color below it show.

+If you want, try also using it on the monkey head mesh, and see how it looks.
+Play around with the blending modes to see what effects they result on.

+This concludes chapter 3, and we now move forward to chapter 4 with setting up a more advanced render architectur